 Prior to joining Shortland Chambers in 2011, Jenny was a litigation partner at Bell Gully, which she joined after spending five years working for the UK’s Foreign and Commonwealth Office in London and The Hague.
 She is a graduate of the University of Otago and holds post-graduate degrees in Law and International Relations from Oxford University, which she attended as a Rhodes Scholar.

 General commercial litigation/arbitration:

-- Instructed as junior to Mark O’Brien QC as counsel for the plaintiff building owners in a large group action seeking damages in relation to alleged defects in James Hardie’s cladding products.
+- Instructed as counsel for the plaintiff building owners in a large group action seeking damages in relation to alleged defects in James Hardie’s cladding products.

-- Acted as lead counsel in proceedings by investors against advisers/accountants seeking damages for allegedly misleading/negligent advice (awaiting judgment).
+- Acted as lead counsel in successful proceedings by investors against their advisers/accountants fordamages for misleading/negligent advice.

 - Acted as lead counsel for the successful party in an arbitration relating to the interpretation and termination of a joint venture agreement.

 Financial markets/securities law:

 - Appeared as lead counsel for the FMA on an appeal against a decision to deregister a company from the Register of Financial Service Providers.

 - Acted as lead counsel for the FMA on a successful application for urgent interim asset protection orders.